The 3 AM Question That Haunts Every Entrepreneur

 The Current Experiment

-Today, we're proving it again, publicly.
+We're proving the process again, publicly.

 Our expansion into game development education started with a simple question: What if we applied our validation methodology to one of the toughest industries around?